samanthashleyrose/LeeQuotes.com/README.md

 Navigating LeeQuotes.com is straightforward.
 Click on the Magic 8 Ball image which will then shake, slowly revealing a quote.
 You may shake the Magic 8 Ball repeatedly to reveal new quotes at random.

-See the [Features](#features) section to discover the "Click to see full quote list" button and its functionality.
+See the [Features](#features) section for a demonstration on the functionality of the site and to discover the "Click here for the full quote list" button.

 ![LeeQuotes.com Screenshot](./assets/images/LeeQuotes.com-SC.png)